amiculum-digital/styleguide/css/README.md

   * `.listing-card__title` is an “element” and represents a descendant of `.listing-card` that helps compose the block as a whole.
   * `.listing-card--featured` is a “modifier” and represents a different state or variation on the `.listing-card` block.

+### Namespaces

+**The Namespaces**, BEM has already provided great clarity to the classes and adding namespaces on top will bring BEM up another notch that give rich meaning in our HTML.
+This level of clarity will gives the team greater confidence when reworking existing markup, and helps us to make better and more informed decisions.
+With this concept self-documenting, transparent UI code are achieved through namespacing.

+Below are the 3 namespaces used within the team and its brief description:

+  * `o-`: Signify that something is an Object, and that it may be used in any number of unrelated contexts to the one you can currently see it in.
+Making modifications to these types of class could potentially have knock-on effects in a lot of other unrelated places.
+Tread carefully.
+  * `c-`: Signify that something is a Component.
+This is a concrete, implementation-specific piece of UI.
+All of the changes you make to its styles should be detectable in the context you’re currently looking at.
+Modifying these styles should be safe and have no side effects.
+  * `u-`: Signify that this class is a Utility class.
+It has a very specific role (often providing only one declaration) and should not be bound onto or changed.
+It can be reused and is not tied to any specific piece of UI.
+You will probably recognise this namespace from libraries and methodologies like [SUIT](https://suitcss.github.io/).
+  * `js[camelCaseElement]`: Signify that this piece of the DOM has some behaviour acting upon it, and that JavaScript binds onto it to provide that behaviour.
+If you’re not a developer working with JavaScript, leave these well alone.
+To name the element with behaviour, camelcase naming is used which differ from [Harry Roberts' article](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/) so that on first look it will be known that the element has some JavaScript coding involve that stands out from the BEM naming.

+For more examples and explainations on this subject, read Harry Roberts' [More Transparent UI Code with Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/).

 ### ID selectors

 While it is possible to select elements by ID in CSS, it should generally be considered an anti-pattern.
 ID selectors introduce an unnecessarily high level of [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) to your rule declarations, and they are not reusable.